Poulomi-03/CODSOFT/level1_CODSOFT_MY_CALCULATOR/README.md

 - Values can deleted all at once using AC button. <br>
 - Single values can also be deleted using the DE button. <br>
 - Has transparent and hover effect.

+## Technologies Used
+- HTML5
+- CSS3
+- JAVASCRIPT

 ## Demo of the App

 Check Out the live demo of the calculator App [Over here](https://z7drlz.csb.app/)